openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``enable_translation_i``
      - in
      - CSR RegFile
-     - logic
+     - logic [HYP_EXT*2:0]
-     - Indicate address translation request for instruction
+     - Bit 0 indicates address translation request for instruction.
+In Hypervisor mode, bit 1 enables virtual memory translation for instrucionts, and bit 2 indicates the virtualization mode state

    * - ``en_ld_st_translation_i``
      - in
      - CSR RegFile
      - logic
-     - Indicate address translation request for load or store
+     - Bit 0 indicates address translation request for load or store.
+In Hypervisor mode, bit 1 enables virtual memory translation for load or store, and bit 2 indicates the virtualization mode at which load and stores should happen

    * - ``icache_areq_i``
      - in